TFS-NeRF: Template-Free NeRF for Semantic 3D Reconstruction of Dynamic Scene: Methodology

-\textbf{B. View space to canonical space deformation} In dynamic NeRF, a common approach is mapping each frame to a fixed canonical frame to learn the correspondence between frames.
+\textbf{B. View space to canonical space deformation.} In dynamic NeRF, a common approach is mapping each frame to a fixed canonical frame to learn the correspondence between frames.
 For deformable objects, like humans, this is generally achieved by using pre-defined LBS weight from template models like SMPL \etc. \citep{peng2021animatable,peng2024animatable,guo2023vid2avatar,weng2022humannerf}.
 LBS is a technique used to deform the surface points on a human mesh at the canonical pose to each frame's pose based on the positions and orientations of an underlying skeleton (Eqn. \ref{equ:fwd_lbs}).
 A few methods, \eg TAVA \citep{li2022tava} and SNARF \citep{chen2021snarf} extend this approach beyond humans and learn the forward LBS for arbitrary deformable entities without using any template model.
 However, for learning the forward LBS, defined in canonical space, the main challenge lies in finding the correct correspondence in the canonical space for a given deformed point because of the implicitly defined correspondences without an analytical inverse form of the Eqn. \ref{equ:fwd_lbs}.
-Hence, they formulate the problem of learning this correspondence as a root finding problem and solve for $\mathbf{x_c}$ \st $LBS(\mathbf{w}(\mathbf{x_c}), \mathbf{B}, \mathbf{x_c}) - \mathbf{x_v} = 0$.
+Hence, they formulate the problem of learning this correspondence as a root finding problem and solve for $\mathbf{x_c}$ \st $ LBS(\mathbf{w}(\mathbf{x_c}), \mathbf{B}, \mathbf{x_c}) - \mathbf{x_v} = 0 $.
 They solve it numerically using iterative Broyden's method \citep{broyden1965class}, which involves matrix-vector multiplications and computationally expensive matrix inversions at each iteration and must be optimized for multiple iterations for each iteration of NeRF optimization.
 Hence, this makes the training process time-consuming.
 To overcome this challenge, we replace this root finding problem and instead use an INN \citep{dinh2016density} for transforming the view space points to canonical space and learn the skinning weight $\mathbf{w}(\mathbf{x_c})$ simultaneously.
 Conditioned by each frame's pose, INN can correctly learn the bijective mapping between the deformed and canonical space through a consistency loss and bypassing the iterative optimization process, resulting in time-efficient training.
-Fig. \ref{fig:f_cano} shows workflow for view to canonical space conversion framework.
+Fig. \ref{fig:f_cano} shows the workflow for the view to canonical space conversion framework.